thombashi/tcconfig/docs/pages/troubleshooting.rst

 .. note::

-    Name of the kernel configuration file (``/boot/config-3.16.0-4-amd64``) will be different depends on the environment.
+    Name of the kernel configuration file (``/boot/config-3.16.0-4-amd64``) different depends on the environment.